Chipdelmal/MGSurvE/README.md

 # MGSurvE: Mosquito Gene SurveillancE

 MGSurvE is a python project which optimizes mosquito traps' placement in complex heterogeneous landscapes in an effort to minimize the time to detection of genetic variants of interest.
+Our scientific paper is currently under review, but in the meantime please [have a look at our preprint](https://www.biorxiv.org/content/10.1101/2023.06.26.546301v1)!

 Please have a look at the [documentation](https://chipdelmal.github.io/MGSurvE/) for more info and our [pypi](https://pypi.org/project/MGSurvE/) package for detailed [installation instructions](https://chipdelmal.github.io/MGSurvE/build/html/installation.html), and [tutorials](https://chipdelmal.github.io/MGSurvE/build/html/demos.html).
 Additionally, take a look at our upcoming [webinar's materials](https://github.com/Chipdelmal/MGSurvE_Webinar2023) for even more information and demonstrations of our package!